EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 As part of our development community, if you detect a typographical error, or any erroneous representation of the EOSIO platform, please submit a [Pull Request (PR)](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) and report the bug to us.

-See the [Get Involved](../96_get-involved) section of this portal for detailed instructions on submitting a PR and also filing a new Github issue in the relevant repository.
+See the [Community Contributions](../96_get-involved) section of this portal for detailed instructions on submitting a PR and also filing a new Github issue in the relevant repository.
 Be assured, we appropriately deal with incoming PRs for the enhancement of your developer experience!

 ## Build Something Profound

-We hope you enjoy the EOSIO Developers Portal and build great EOSIO applications.
+We hope you enjoy the *EOSIO Developers Portal* and build great EOSIO applications.
 You can reach out to us with your comments and thoughts at developers@block.one.

 Wishing you all the best!

 ***EOSIO Developers Relations***